Halochkin/bouncePath/platform/Element construction/doc/What_is_predictive_parser2.md

 </web-comp>`;
 ```

-The result of the _parent_ element is as follows
+The result of the _parent_ lightDOM element is as follows

 * `hasParentNode`  - #div
 * `hasAttributes`  - [a, b]